On this page

 raise

 structlog adds key-value pairs to every log line.
-When you grep the logs for a specific user or order, you see the full sequence of events — not
+When you search the logs for a specific user or order, you see the full sequence of events, not just where it crashed.

 Step 4: Set Up VS Code Debugger for FastAPI